-The reliability of our system has improved substantially over the last decade and now has one of the lowest line loss ratios.
-The system will be enhanced by a major addition of transformer station capacity in 2015 as well as our ongoing capital investment program.
+The reliability of our system has improved substantially over the last decade and Niagara-on-the-Lake Hydro now has one of the lowest line loss ratios.
+Investments will continue in improving the system with additional switches being added over the next few years.